MouayadZaweet/SVU-Events-Guide/README.md

 ### 🎨 Visual Identity & Inspiration

-The overall design was inspired by the visual identity of the Syrian Ministry of Foreign Affairs and Expatriates website, with **substantial modifications** tailored to the nature of the university platform.
-The color palette is derived from national symbols and was carefully selected to achieve visual balance and clarity, while maintaining a formal yet modern aesthetic.
+This project builds upon the visual foundation of the previous City Events Guide project, whose design was inspired by the visual identity of the Syrian Ministry of Foreign Affairs and Expatriates website.
+Substantial modifications have been made to the color palette and interface structure to suit the nature of this university platform.
+The current color palette is derived from national symbols and was carefully selected to achieve visual balance and clarity, while maintaining a formal yet modern aesthetic.

 ### 🔤 Font